DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 - You can visit each item in the list and perform some action on it.

 As you can see, this list really is simple; it doesn’t allow insertion or deletion, for example. <br>
-Design a List class to represent this abstract type.You should provide a <code>list.h</code>
+Design a List class to represent this abstract type.
+You should provide a <code>list.h</code>
-header file with the class declaration and a <code>list.cpp</code> file with the class method implementations.You should also create a short program that utilizes your design.<br>
+header file with the class declaration and a <code>list.cpp</code> file with the class method implementations.
+You should also create a short program that utilizes your design.<br>

 The main reason for keeping the list specification simple is to simplify this programming exercise.You can implement the list as an array or, if you’re familiar with